darioschmid/MaludoUno/README.md

 ### Advantages

 * More cost efficient: 5 Digispark Boards are about 10€ on [Banggood](https://www.banggood.com/5Pcs-Digispark-Kickstarter-Micro-USB-Development-Board-For-ATTINY85-Arduino-p-1047665.html?rmmds=search&cur_warehouse=CN) and [Amazon](https://www.amazon.de/AZDelivery-Digispark-kompatibles-Development-ATtiny85/dp/B076KVKHH1) (incl. shipping), whereas a single AtMega32u4 board is at least 5€
-* Added a Speed Switch for adjusting the Morse Code timings
+* Speed Switch for adjusting the Morse Code timings
 * Smaller

 ### Disadvantages

-* No support for a RGB LED, because the Digispark simply has too little available pins
+* No support for a RGB LED (too little available pins on the Digispark)
-* Not QMK compatible (AtTiny has no native USB support)
+* Not QMK support (but full Arduino IDE support)

 ## How To Use It

-Visit [DigiskarkMorseCode/MorseCodes.txt](https://raw.githubusercontent.com/maludo99/DigisparkMorseKeyboard/master/MorseCodes.txt), or open a Text Editor and hold the key for 4sec.
+Visit [DigisparkMorseCode/MorseCodes.txt](https://raw.githubusercontent.com/maludo99/DigisparkMorseKeyboard/master/MorseCodes.txt), or open a Text Editor and hold the key down for 4sec.
 It prints out all available Morse Codes.

 Example: